givasile/effector/docs/docs/Tutorials/synthetic-examples/05_conditional_interaction_independent_uniform_heter.md

 # Model with conditional interaction

-In this example, we show global effects of a model with conditional interactions using PDP, ALE, and RHALE.
+In this example, we show the heterogeneity of the global effects, using PDP, ALE, and RHALE, on a model with conditional interactions.
-In particular, we:

-1. show how to use `effector` to estimate the global effects using PDP, ALE, and RHALE
-2. provide the analytical formulas for the global effects
-3. test that (1) and (2) match

 We will use the following model:

 $$